s0pau/Cosm4J/README.md

 ## Configuring HTTPClient

 Simple timeouts and retries can be configured via config.properties, which configures the HTTPClient via HttpClientBuilder.
+For example, setting the following in properties file:

+	http.connectionTimeout=5000

-For example, setting the http.connectionTimeout=5000 at properties is actually the same as writing the following code:
+is actually the same as writing the following code:

 	HttpClientBuilder.getInstance().setConnectionTimeout(5000);

+The properties file provides an easy accesss.

 ## Example